 The Movement for Black Lives and the Water Protectors at Standing Rock have punctured public consciousness in recent years, calling for deeper recognition of the historical theft of land, dignity, and agency of sacred places and people across this continent by white colonizers, including the Catholic Church.

-In many cases, doing this might be only be a slight variation or adaptation of some of strategies discussed above, such as:
+In many cases, transferring assets to new communities in the spirit of reconciliation/reparations, might be only be a slight variation or adaptation of some of strategies discussed above, such as:

 Sale of land to a Conservation Land Trust or Community Land Trust, but perhaps selling (with funder support) or gifting land instead to a Land Trust run by indigenous women.